GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 ## III.
 Data Folder
-    EPI0.nii(.gz), 4-dim: the forward epi scan of the whole brain EPI_reverse0.nii(.gz), 3-dim: 1 reverse epi scan volume of the same brain, which is in the same dimension and resolution as the 1st volume of EPI0.
+    EPI0.nii(.gz), 4-dim: the forward epi scan of the whole brain EPI_reverse0.nii(.gz), 3-dim: 1 reverse epi scan volume of the same brain *Note: EPI_reverse0.nii(.gz) needs to be in the same dimension and resolution as the 1st volume of EPI0.nii(.gz).
 The above two files are required.
 Two datasamples, one for rat whole brain (./data_rat/) and one for mouse whole brain (./data_mouse/), are included.